 As Experian data has shown, the Monday emails are less profitable than Sunday and Saturday emails.
 However, according to SurveyMonkey, Monday emails that include inquiries and polls show better results than plain B2B sales templates.
 SurveyMonkey was able to make that conclusion after analyzing over 100,000 polls mailed throughout the week, so we think it’s some food for thought.

-They have done a lot of research-based on billions of emails and cases, so their insights are an absolute must for building a successful schedule.
+They have done a lot of research based on billions of emails and cases, so their insights are an absolute must for building a successful schedule for outside sales processes.
 According to their research, Tuesday emails get the highest open rate (from 19,9%).
 That makes Tuesday a good day for sending introduction emails for lead generation.
 However, you should be careful because lots of service vendors are aware of the productivity of Tuesdays.
 Your competitors send their emails on Tuesdays as well, so make sure your value proposition and subject lines are more compelling than anything your competitors can offer.

 A golden middle, Wednesday can bring you up to a 20,6% open rate.
 The HubSpot Report placed Wednesday third after Tuesday and Thursday in terms of the productivity of emails.
 Due to this, we can say that while Wednesday is not a go-to day for sending introduction emails, it’s a good day for reminding your subscribers about yourself and sending marketing materials.

 If you are looking for a killer combo, Tuesday and Thursday are your pals.
-Reported by HubSpot, MailChimp, and GetResponse, Thursday shows a higher open rate and click-through rate, making it the best day for follow-ups to the emails sent on Tuesday.
+As reported by HubSpot, MailChimp, and GetResponse, Thursday shows a higher open rate and click-through rate, making it the best day for follow-ups to the emails sent on Tuesday.